The Pinnacol Foundation is committed to supporting you and your education dreams

 Student Aid Report (SAR) from completed Free Application for Federal Student Aid (FAFSA)

-Information about your employment, volunteer and extracurricular activities
+Information about your volunteer, extracurricular and employment experiences

 Documentation of your parent's workplace injury, including a First Report of Injury and a Final Admission of Liability (if the claim is closed) or a General Admission of Liability (if the claim is still open).
 These are official insurance documents.
 If your parent's injury was fatal, an official death certificate is required.
 If you have a sibling who has previously applied for the scholarship and supplied this information, you do not need to submit these documents.